-PSC 3000 POLITICAL PHILOSOPHY 3 credits
+PSC 3000 POLITICAL PHILOSOPHY (3 credits)

 A philosophical examination of major social and political concepts such as freedom, authority, justice, law, obligation and rights.
 Emphasis on important philosophers and ideologies in the history of political philosophy.
+Prerequisite: 60 credit hours completed

-PSC 3850 SPECIAL TOPICS 1-3 credits
+PSC 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in political science.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content